 There are some things you should never DIY to save a few bucks, and a grille guard is one of them.
 Grille guards require fabrication experience to offer effective protection and good looks.
 While these DIY grille guards aren't quite typical, they demonstrate one of the biggest risks of building your own grille guard: Sometimes, what you build might not look the way you want it to.

-Photo credit: White Trash Repairs
+Photo credit: White Trash Repairs (now defunct)

 A couple of guys spent two hours putting together this makeshift grille guard out of scrap metal just before their hunting trip.
 They were aware of how ridiculous it looked, and they enjoyed the fact that it garnered a lot of laughs.
 We hope these guys took that